dglazier/chanser/docs/source/gettingstarted.rst

      #in Create_Pi4.C

-For full StartTime options see section .
+For full StartTime options see section :ref:`StartTime Actions`.

 Particle Corrections
 ~~~~~~~~~~~~~~~~~~~~